aurelienpierreeng/ansel-doc/content/getting-started/import.md

 Buying a 20 $ memory card reader will save you a lot of headaches and give you much faster I/O. Connection issues with USB cameras are out of the scope of Ansel and will not be debugged.
 {{< /note >}}

+### Mac OS

+No idea.

+## Importing with copy

+When emptying your memory card to a permanent storage, that is when you copy the files before importing to the library, you can rename files in batch and split them automatically into subfolders.
+This is done through the _project directory naming pattern_ and _file naming pattern_ fields, using [variables](../special-topics/variables.md).
+The final path of each image imported with copy will be `Base directory / Project directory / Filename`, where `Base directory` will be selected directly from the filesystem (usually the user's `Pictures` default folder), without variables.

+Some particular variable's values can be set from the import window :

+Project Date
+: By default, it is (explicitly) set to today's date, and the time defaults to 00:00:00 UTC+0 if not explicitly set.
+Date and time can be changed to any past of future date, either in plain-text (using ISO 8601 format), or using the calendar widget.
+This date and time will be used by the variables `$(YEAR)`, `$(MONTH)`, `$(DAY)`, `$(HOUR)`, `$(MINUTE)`, `$(SECOND)`, `$(MSEC)`.
+If you plan on using time (hour, minute, second and below), you should manually set it in plain-text in the entry.

+Jobcode
+: This is the project name, like the subject of your photo session.
+It is retrieved in patterns with the `$(JOBCODE)` variable.

+Those values are constant among images for a whole import session.

+EXIF variables can also be used in file and directory names, like `$(EXIF.YEAR)`, `$(EXIF.MONTH)`, `$(EXIF.DAY)`, etc. for the date and time of image capture.
+These variables are a property of each image, which means that, if you use them into directory names, images may be split into different directories and later to different _filmrolls_ (see below).

+{{< warning >}}
+Dumping all new images into a (few) single, massive directories is discouraged as it doesn't promote sane culling workflows and might need insane filtering options in lighttable to be workable.
+(See Darktable's 4.0 new collections/filtering monstruosity…).
+{{< / warning >}}

+While Ansel allows you to perform advanced SQL queries into the library database, to find images using many properties (including date/time, EXIF, rating, editing history, etc.), you should not rely on it to customarily access your images.
+Opening images from other applications, or uploading them to websites (for example : to send print orders) will use your native filesystem interface.
+Even within Ansel, accessing large collections of images at once will be slower.

+With this in mind, you should try to keep a tidy file structure, organizing photos into per-project or per-session directories, containing no more than a few hundreds pictures at once.
+Directories and file names should be self-explanatory, to allow text search into filenames from any file browser.
+Those are old and low technologies, supported on any platform, and relying on those makes for efficient and simple workflows.

 ## What next ?